dbrugne/donut/README.md

 v6:
 * Change [data-room-id=] to [data-topic=] - done!
-* (try) Extend the "room box" to include the user list
+* (try) Extend the "room box" to include the user list - done!
+* Extend header width in chat/ - done!
 * Refactor Room/Discussion/ChatWindow prototype
 * Add indicate in page title when a new message come
-* Add sound on events

 v7:
 * (refactor) Database on MongoDb